 Do pets dream?
 Sleep cycles of cats and dogs

-We’ve all marvelled at our fur-child’s ability to sleep soundly, anywhere.
+We’ve all marveled at our fur-child’s ability to sleep soundly, anywhere.
 We’ve watched their twitchy paws and swishing tails as they’re fast asleep, and wondered, are they dreaming?

 Cat parents may disagree with us because cats are not bothered by silly human things like dreams.
 But dog folk will undoubtedly be up there nodding their heads that our woofs are dreaming of chasing squirrels (or balls), getting cuddles, and knowing that they’re a “good boy.”

 But do our special pets actually dream?
 Let’s find out.

 As it turns out, our pets have the same sleep cycles as we do.
 Just like we enter into rapid eye movement sleep (REM) so do our pets.
 REM sleep is an important sleep stage that gives your brain the opportunity to process the day’s activities and emotions, helping the brain organize and process memories and thoughts.
 As humans, we experience REM within the first 90 minutes of falling asleep.
 And because sleep cycles repeat every 90 minutes or so we will enter REM several times.